Title

 Following the war in 1866, Ward was named the Chairperson of the Republican National Committee.
 He was the third person to serve in this position (replacing newspaper owner Henry J. Raymond of New York).
 He served until 1868 when he stepped down to run for governor (he was succeeded by William Claflin of Massachusetts).
 Ward is the only New Jersey governor to be Chairman of the RNC.

-The New Jersey passed the Fourteenth Amendment on September 11, 1866.
-However, on February 20, 1868, the New Jersey Legislature voted through a resolution of rescission (to rescind the 14th Amendment).
-Ward vetoed the resolution on March 5, but the legislature overrode the veto on March 24.
+The New Jersey passed the Fourteenth Amendment (giving citizenship to former slaves) on September 11, 1866.
+However, on February 20, 1868, the New Jersey state legislature voted through a resolution of rescission (to rescind the 14th Amendment).
+Ward vetoed the resolution on March 5, but the legislature overrode the veto on March 24 (New Jersey would eventually ratify the 14th Amendment in 2003).
 Also during his time as governor, prison reform was implemented and a public school act was passed.

 In 1873, Ward was elected from newly created New Jersey's 6th congressional district to the U.S. House of Representatives (which today covers areas of Union and Middlesex Counties) and served one term.
 He ran for re-election in 1874, but lost.
 Ward also chaired Newark's 1872 Industrial Exposition.

-He is with Pennington in Mt.
-Pleasant Cemetery in Newark (not a very nice neighborhood).
-He is the namesake for "The MARCUS L. WARD HOME for AGED and RESPECTABLE BACHELORS and WIDOWERS" in Newark.
+He is the namesake for "The MARCUS L. WARD HOME for AGED and RESPECTABLE BACHELORS and WIDOWERS" in Newark (founded by his son) – today its Winchester Gardens.
 I wonder where all of the non-respectable bachelors go?

 TOP of PAGE